houEricSY/ShuaiyingHou/_pages/about.md

   - /about.html
 ---

-I'm currently a Ph.D. student in the [State Key Lab of CAD&CG](http://www.cad.zju.edu.cn/) at [Zhejiang University](https://www.zju.edu.cn/), advised by [Prof. Weiwei Xu](http://www.cad.zju.edu.cn/home/weiweixu/weiweixu_en.htm).
-Before that, I received my B.S. degree in software engineering from the [School of Software](https://ruanjian.nwpu.edu.cn/) at [Northwestern Polytechnical University](https://www.nwpu.edu.cn/) in 2017.
+I am currently a postdoctoral fellow at the [State Key Lab of CAD&CG](http://www.cad.zju.edu.cn/), [Zhejiang University](https://www.zju.edu.cn/), under the supervision of [Prof. Weiwei Xu](http://www.cad.zju.edu.cn/home/weiweixu/weiweixu_en.htm).
+Prior to that, I earned my Ph.D. degree in Computer Science and Technology from the [College of Computer Science and Technology](http://www.en.cs.zju.edu.cn/) at [Zhejiang University](https://www.zju.edu.cn/) in 2024, and my B.S. degree in Software Engineering from the [School of Software](https://ruanjian.nwpu.edu.cn/) at [Northwestern Polytechnical University](https://www.nwpu.edu.cn/) in 2017.

-I am passionate about the realm of computer animation, with a specific focus on human motion modeling and synthesis, exploring its applications in diverse fields such as video games and robotics.
-Recently, I have delved into figuring out how to exploit data from other domains, including but not limited to videos, texts, and speechs, to unravel the intricate relationships between different modalities of data.
-If you share similar interests, feel free to reach out.
-I welcome any guidance or collaboration opportunities!
+My research interests lie in the field of computer animation, with a particular focus on human motion modeling and synthesis, and the investigation of its applications across diverse domains including video games and robotics.
+Recently, I have been exploring approaches to leveraging cross-domain data—including but not limited to videos, text, and speech—to unravel the intricate intermodal relationships inherent in multi-modal data.

+If you share similar research interests, please do not hesitate to contact me.
+I am eager to receive valuable guidance and welcome potential collaboration opportunities!

 [Github](https://github.com/houEricSY)
 <!-- [Email](houshuaiying@zju.edu.cn) / [Github](https://github.com/houEricSY) -->